Whether you are using treats for training and behaviour rewards or as a bedtime snack, finding the right treats for your dog can be a daunting task.

 Packaging has become brighter and more alluring.
 Labels are written with large and very attractive fonts claiming health benefits that can make you wonder if you shouldn’t be eating some yourself.

-So how do you pick the healthy dog treat?
+So, how do you pick a healthy dog treat?

 It’s actually pretty simple.

-Stay away from treats loaded with sugar and fat.
+- Stay away from treats loaded with salt, sugar and fat.

-Treats should be easy on your dog’s teeth to avoid broken teeth.
-Avoid anything that you can’t push your thumbnail into and leave a mark.
+- Treats should be gentle on your dog’s teeth.
+Avoid any treat so hard that you can’t push your thumbnail into it and leave a mark.

-Treats should contain no artificial colors, flavour’s or preservatives.
+- Treats should contain no artificial colours or flavour’s.

 The 10% rule